alttpo/rex/rexlang.md

 # Rexlang
 Rexlang is a statically typed, integer-based programming language optimized for embedded applications with tight memory constraints.

-## Contexts
-A context in rexlang is a contiguous array of bytes stored in RAM and divided into 3 sections used for executing rexlang programs and immediate statements:

-  1. program memory
-  2. data memory
-  3. stack memory

-Statements and functions may only directly access data memory.
-An out of bounds memory access is treated as an error and the program is halted.

-The rexlang VM stores all contexts packed end-to-end contiguously into a statically allocated fixed-size array.

-Contexts are allocated explicitly by the `ctx-new` statement where the sizes of each section are measured in bytes and are provided as `u16` arguments.
-A context allocation will fail with an error if there is no more space available in the fixed-size array.

 ## Binary program format
-The rexlang binary program format is a compact and machine-friendly representation of a program as it appears in the program memory of a rexlang VM context.
+The rexlang binary program format is a compact and machine-friendly representation of a program as it appears in program memory.

 This binary format is a byte-aligned stream so that statements are fully addressable at the byte offset without requiring bit offsets.
 Great effort has been expended to make sure that this format is as efficient as possible with minimal overhead where necessary, short of turning the entire format into an unaligned bit stream of course.